 [See here for the entire article, definitely worth the read.]

-The ups and downs of the early 1960’s would only become more dramatic as Morrisseau grappled with personal demons related to his childhood – a father who abandoned the family, two years spent in residential school in Fort William, and the inner tension between his traditional beliefs and the Christianity which was also an essential part of his upbringing.
+The ups and downs of the early 1960s would only become more dramatic as Morrisseau grappled with personal demons related to his childhood – a father who abandoned the family, two years spent at a residential school in Fort William, and the inner tension between his traditional beliefs and the Christianity which was also an essential part of his upbringing.

 These demons resulted in a growing problem with the alcohol he turned to as a solution.
 The details of Morrisseau’s personal life make for some depressing reading.

-This post will mostly focus on the early Norval Morrisseau from the late 1950’s to about 1970.
-What I wanted to highlight was his depiction of various figures from traditional Ojibwe myth and legend that can also been seen in pictograph form by paddlers in the boreal forests of the Canadian Shield.
+This post will mainly focus on the early Norval Morrisseau from the late 1950s to about 1970.
+What I wanted to highlight was his depiction of various figures from traditional Ojibwe myth and legend that can also be seen in pictograph form by paddlers in the boreal forests of the Canadian Shield.

-While Morrisseau may have derived inspiration from those pictographs, there are a couple of things which should be remembered: 1. he didn’t see that many actual pictographs; and 2. most of the still-discernible ones were quite basic and rudimentary.
+While Morrisseau may have derived inspiration from those pictographs, a couple of things should be remembered: 1. he didn’t see that many actual pictographs; and 2. most of the still-discernible ones were quite basic and rudimentary.

 While Dewdney never misses a chance to thank the person who informed him about or took him to a particular site, Morrisseau’s name never comes up in this context.
 One thing they clearly did not do together was sit in a canoe on some lake in northwestern Ontario and look for or examine pictographs.
-However, the following quote from Indian Rock Paintings of The Great Lakes (both editions) does make clear what led Dewdney to work with Morrisseau on the collection of myths and legends of the Objibwe.
+However, the following quote from Indian Rock Paintings of The Great Lakes (both editions) clarifies what led Dewdney to work with Morrisseau on the collection of myths and legends of the Ojibwe.